dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 ...
 ```

-The code above loads the MoviePage component only when it is needed.
-And takes advantage of the `createFetcher`.
+The code above loads the MoviePage component only when it is needed while taking advantage of the **suspense** feature via the `createFetcher` method.

 {% include asides/react.markdown %}